 The Company accounts for its investments in single-family residential properties as asset acquisitions and records these acquisitions at their purchase price.
-The purchase price is allocated between land, building, improvements and existing leases based upon their relative fair values at the date of acquisition.
+The purchase price is allocated between land, building and improvements based upon their relative fair values at the date of acquisition.
 The purchase price for purposes of this allocation is inclusive of acquisition costs which typically include legal fees, title fees, property inspection and valuation fees, as well as other closing costs.